 Parchment paper is ideal for drying herbs the type of paper you use is important.
 Coated baking papers or waxed papers will not work.

-All you need to do is lay the rosemary in a single layer between two sheets of parchment on a baking tray, and leave it in a dry place undisturbed until it has dried out.
+All you need to do is lay the rosemary in a single layer between two sheets of parchment on a cookie sheet or baking tray, and leave it in a dry place out of direct sunlight until it has dried out.

 It is important that the air can circulate while the rosemary is drying, so don’t cover it with anything other than the parchment paper.